greg-js/arch-wiki-md-repo/wiki/_content/english/Taking a screenshot.md

-This article explain different methods to take [screenshots](https://en.wikipedia.org/wiki/Screenshot "wikipedia:Screenshot") on your system.
+This article explains different methods to take [screenshots](https://en.wikipedia.org/wiki/Screenshot "wikipedia:Screenshot") on your system.

 ## Contents